-1. Personal Perspectives on Community, Health and Partnership due February 15, 2002.
+1. Personal Perspectives on Community, Health and Partnership due February 3, 2003.

 This assignment provides you with opportunities to develop an understanding and expanding awareness of communities, health and partnerships within the context of your experiences.
 In addition, by thinking about your perspectives, you will have opportunities to develop knowledge for building partnerships with communities.
 To develop an understanding of your perspectives on the ideas in this course, you are asked to articulate and analyze your perspectives on community, health and partnership.
 I assume that the meaning of these concepts will vary for each student and for different nursing practice.
 There are no right or wrong perspectives regarding the ideas in this course; your perspectives will not be evaluated.
-What will be evaluated is your ability to clearly and concisely articulate your perspectives and related analyses about the meaning of community, health and partnerships to you and your nursing practice.
+What will be evaluated is your ability to clearly and concisely articulate your perspectives and related analyses about the meaning of community, health and partnership.